Fetch! with Ruff Ruffman: Studio G set

 Studio G is the studio for Fetch! with Ruff Ruffman.
 Three segments of the show take place in the studio – the intro, half-time quiz show, and "Triumph Tally".
 In season 1, the contestants recognized that Studio G looked like a garage and asked Ruff why.
 This really annoyed Ruff, who told them it was not a garage but "Studio G".
-Over the course of the show's five seasons, the studio changed.
-For season 1 and 2, the studio remained relatively unaltered, but sizable changes were made to the studio for season 3.
+Throughout the show's five seasons, the studio changed.
+For seasons 1 and 2, the studio remained relatively unaltered, but sizable changes were made to the studio for season 3.
 The television through which the contestants communicate with Ruff was changed to a more current flat-screen TV, and Ruff's owner parked her car, a dusty Volkswagen Karmann Ghia, in the studio.
 A flamingo and trees as well as a "Studio G" sign and a "wall of fame" displaying past Fetch! contestant season winners were added to the studio in season 2.
 In season 4, a new remote control mailbox was placed on the TV Screen, which popped out when a challenge was in the mailbox.
 Season 5's major renovation occurred during the season finale – it became the Go Get It! studio (Studio P), and was a remodeled version of the Studio G set with new carpeting and pink chairs.